-[But bear in mind:] never does their flesh reach God, and neither their blood: it is only your God-consciousness that reaches Him.
-To this end, we have made them subservient to your needs, so that you might glorify God for all the guidance with which He has graced you.
+[But bear in mind:] never does their flesh reach God, and neither their blood: it is only your God-consciousness that goes to Him.
+To this end, we have made them subservient to your needs so that you might glorify God for all the guidance with which He has graced you.
 And give thou this glad tiding unto the doers of good.
 (22:36)

-In these verses, the Quran specified that only the pilgrims would offer the sacrifice would take place near the House of God to eat and distribute.
+In these verses, the Quran specified that only the pilgrims would offer the sacrifice near the House of God to eat and distribute.
 It does not say that the sacrifice is obligatory upon every individual or at places other than Makkah.